 About 35 min. from(S2)Yono[S555]

 Kawagoe City, also called Koedo (Little Edo) for flourishing as the castle town of Kawagoe Castle, is an area where remnants of the Edo period still linger with its streets lined with warehouse style buildings.
-Along with its historical buildings, including Kita-in Temple, which was founded in 830, Time Bell Tower, which was reconstructed in the Meiji period, and more, you can also enjoy walking around to various shops that beam with Japanese culture.
+In the city’s historic district, you can enjoy strolling through various shops where Japanese culture is still alive.
+Other attractions include Kita-in Temple, which was founded in 830, and the Time Bell Tower, which was rebuilt during the Meiji period.

 SHUTOKO MAP